Buying Your First Boat on a Budget : PART II

 A List of Photos to Request Before Driving out to See the Boat

-- Bottom of the hull on the bow down both sides and down the keel of the boat all the way to the back to the boat both sides.
-The front of the keel on the boat is very important to look at very closely a lot of people run their boats up on banks and slide into rocks this will really scar up a boat so pay close attention to the very front of the bow and keel.
+Youll want to see the bottom of the hull on the bow, down both sides and down the keel all the way to the back of the boat on both sides.
+The front of the keel on the boat is very important to look at closely. \

 By the way these are great keel protectors if you are looking for one.

-When the wood is rotten on the transom you will experience excessive flexing and lose all strength and support for the drive and engine.
+When the wood is rotten on the transom, you will experience excessive flexing and lose all strength and support for the drive and engine.
 This will be very expensive to repair.

-- Interior front of the open bow.
+Interior front of the open bow

 A lot of dog houses get a lot of sun damage on it.
-If the vinyl is damaged don’t worry about it .You can get it repaired down the road.
+If the vinyl is damaged, don’t worry about it.
+You can get it repaired down the road.
 You also should be using UV protection on your vinyl.
 Our UV Boat Wipes are perfect for this.

-What you are worried about is major rips and rotten seats and frames of the seats.
+What you need to be concerned about are major rips and rotten seats and frames.
 That is where the money really starts adding up to replace the interior.

-Minor fading is ok it’s the milky very faded lens where you can hardly see the lettering you are concerned with .Gauges that milky and faded have been out in the sun for a very long time with out having a cover on the boat.
+Minor fading is okay.
+It’s the milky and very faded lens where you can hardly see the lettering that you need to be concerned about.
+Gauges that are that milky and faded have been out in the sun for a very long time without having a cover on the boat.
 Not a good sign.
 And very expensive to replace.

 Look for oil down around the engine itself.
 If you think there are any oil leaks on the engine don’t be afraid to ask for a close up picture and ask the seller about it.